2006 United States immigration reform protests: May Day

 The marches reached a climax on May 1, 2006, and were nicknamed "A Day Without Immigrants."
-Naming the protests in such way encouraged immigrants and aliens to quit their daily labor-intensive jobs for a day to draw attention to their significant contributions to U.S. daily life.
-Latino immigrants and aliens across the country were urged to boycott work, school and other economic activities.
+Naming the protests in such way encouraged immigrants and others to quit their daily labor-intensive jobs for a day to draw attention to their significant contributions to U.S. daily life.
+Latino immigrants and others across the country were urged to boycott work, school and other economic activities.
 Those outside the Latino community were shocked to see the growing workforce of janitors, nannies, restaurant workers and many other service workers leave their jobs to join the protests.
-The mobilization of working-class illegal aliens was intended to challenge the belief that the United States would be able to prosper without illegal immigrants.
+The mobilization of working-class illegal individuals was intended to challenge the belief that the United States would be able to prosper without illegal immigrants.

 The protests took place on May 1, a date meant to honor workers throughout the country.
 The May 1st marches reflected the immigrant protesters' identities as workers and significant contributors to U.S. society.
-Most immigrants of Latin American descent come to the United States seeking economic prosperity for themselves and their families, they infrequently accept low wage jobs to survive in the United States.
+Most immigrants of Latin American descent come to the United States seeking economic prosperity for themselves and their families, they frequently accept low wage jobs to survive in the United States.
 Therefore, missing work for a day burdened their families.
 Yet, thousands of immigrants risked their jobs and joined the marches to demand political recognition.